Metallurgy: Production

 In production engineering, metallurgy is concerned with the production of metallic components for use in consumer or engineering products.
 This involves production of alloys, shaping, heat treatment and surface treatment of product.
-The task of the metallurgist is to achieve balance between material properties, such as cost, weight, strength, toughness, hardness, corrosion, fatigue resistance and performance in temperature extremes.
+The metallurgist's task is to achieve balance between material properties, such as cost, weight, strength, toughness, hardness, corrosion, fatigue resistance and performance in temperature extremes.
 To achieve this goal, the operating environment must be carefully considered.

-Determining the hardness of the metal using the Rockwell, Vickers, and Brinell hardness scales is a commonly used practice that helps better understand the metal's elasticity and plasticity for different applications and production processes.
-In a saltwater environment, most ferrous metals and some non-ferrous alloys corrode quickly.
+Hardness testing (using scales such as Rockwell, Vickers, and Brinell) is a common practice for characterizing a metal's elasticity and plasticity In a saltwater environment, most ferrous metals and some non-ferrous alloys corrode quickly.
 Metals exposed to cold or cryogenic conditions may undergo a ductile to brittle transition and lose their toughness, becoming more brittle and prone to cracking.
 Metals under continual cyclic loading can suffer from metal fatigue.
 Metals under constant stress at elevated temperatures can creep.